What To Do If You Experience a Sewer Backup

 - The reimbursement is taxable income.

 - The resident is responsible for any remaining costs.
-Installation seldom costs more than $1,000.
+Installation typically costs around $1,600.

 - The device belongs to the resident.
 The resident is responsible for maintenance and repair.